biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 - Memory-Augmented Neural Networks.
 - Attention mechanisms.
 - Image Classification.
-- Explanation by Example and Counterfactuals
+- Explanation by Example
+- Counterfactuals
 - Concept-based explanations
 - Learned Features
 - Feature Attribution
+- Graph Neural Networks
+- Network dissection and similar
+- Debiasing techniques

+**Supervision**: I am available for supervision/mentoring or co-supervision of undergrads or recented graduate students (like Master students) on topics related to eXplainable Artificial Intelligence.
+Both international (remote meetings only) and local students are welcome.
+There are several available projects, espcially for extensions or applications of <a href="https://rdcu.be/cS4P5">Memory Wrap</a>, but I would be happy to help you with your own idea if you have any.
-Please reach out if you have a cool idea and want to talk to me!
-I would love to collaborate.
-I also look forward to mentor students who are interested in research.
-If you are interested send me an email with the subject **[collaboration]**, including some info about you and your work.
+If you are interested send me an email with the subject **[supervision]**, including some info about you and your interest.
 Usually, my response time is less than 1 day.

-I have many projects available on several XAI topics other than the topics listed above, like:
-- Explainable Reinforcement Learning.
-- XAI methods to improve the training process
-- Intepretable latent spaces
-- Explainable Neural Networks
-- Fairness on Deep Learning
+**Connecting with me**: If you are a researcher working on similar topics and you want to start a collaboration, ask me questions about my papers, or just do conversation, please reach me out on Linkedin.